sweepai/sweep/platform/README.md

 ## Using Sweep Unit Test Tool

-1. Insert the path to your local repository.
+1. Insert the path to your local repositorrey.
     - You can run `pwd` to use your current working directory.
     - (Optional) Edit the branch name to checkout into a new branch for Sweep to work in (defaults to current branch).
 2. Select an existing file for Sweep to add unit tests to.